The following list is only partial; other financial aid terms can be found here.

 The frequency with which interest and fees are computed and added to the principal balance.
 If the promissory note indicates that interest will be compounded, the lender will, at stated intervals, capitalize the accrued interest.

 The failure of a borrower either to make installment payments when due, or to comply with other terms of the promissory note.
-See A Student Loan Borrower's Guide to Defaulted Student Loans for more information.
+See Understanding Delinquency and Default for more information.

 A period during which the repayment of the principal amount of the the loan is suspended as a result of the borrower meeting one of the requirements established by law and/or contained in the promissory note.
 During this period, the borrower may or may not have to pay interest on the loan.